Diameter of reduced words: Introduction

 \subsection{Diameter of $G(w_0)$ and supersolvable hyperplane arrangements.}

 The graph $G(w_0)$ for any finite Coxeter group $(W,S)$ has a natural generalization to the context of \emph{real hyperplane arrangements} that first arose in work of Deligne~\cite{Deligne}, and later Salvetti~\cite{Salvetti}, on the topology of the complexified complements of these arrangements.
-This was generalized further to the context of \emph{oriented matroids}\footnote{To decrease technicalities and enhance readability, we will mainly adhere to the language of hyperplane arrangements in this paper.} by Cordovil and Moreira~\cite{CordovilMoreira}.
+This was generalized further to the context of \emph{oriented matroids} by Cordovil and Moreira~\cite{CordovilMoreira}; to decrease technicalities and enhance readability, we will mainly adhere to the language of hyperplane arrangements in this paper.
 We review the arrangement viewpoint here in order to state Theorem~\ref{thm:supersolvable-theorem}; see \cite[\S 4.4, pp.~184--186]{OMbook} and Remark~\ref{rmk:connectivity-credit} below for further discussion.

 Let $\AAA$ be an arrangement of finitely many linear hyperplanes in $\RR^d$ that is \emph{central} and \emph{essential}, meaning that $\bigcap_{H \in \AAA} H = \{0\}$.
 Let $L=\bigsqcup_{i=0}^d L_i$ be its graded poset of intersection subspaces, ordered via reverse inclusion.